 Cap: Button shaped when young, funnel or trumpet shaped when mature.
 Can grow up to 15 cm in diameter.

 Stalk: Thick hollow stalk, light in colour with orange spots.
 Will bleed a milky orange sap when cut.
 No veil.

 Gills: Thin orange membrane radiating from the stem.

 Bruising: Bruises a greenish-blue

-Preparation: Wash off before cooking.
-Sliced whole, fry wit herbs & oil/butter.
+Preparation: Gently wipe with wet cloth off before cooking.
+Sliced whole, fry with herbs & oil/butter.

 Cap: Button shaped brown cap.
 Can be slimy/sticky on the top of the cap, especially after rain.
 Can grow to 15 cm in diameter.